This post may include affiliate links that earn us a small commission.

 Cooking rice perfectly also depends on its quality.
-If the rice is of the starchy kind, you will have to adjust the quantity of water and time.
-Age of the rice grain also determines the end result.
+If the rice is starchy, you will have to adjust the quantity of water and time.
+The age of the rice grain also determines the end result.
 The older/aged grain, the better, fluffier rice you will get.

-What Do You need For Curried Chicken breast and Rice (Instant Pot)?
+What do You need For Curried Chicken breast and Rice?

-The recipe calls for fewer spices than any regular curry would need, yet the flavours are just spot on.
-A good flavourful curry powder along with turmeric powder and chilli powder is all you need.
-To enhance the flavour there is whole bay leaf and cinnamon added to the butter and sauteed.
+The recipe calls for fewer spices than any regular curry would need, yet the flavors are just spot on.
+A good flavourful curry powder, along with turmeric powder and chili powder, is all you need.
+To enhance the flavor, whole bay leaf and cinnamon are added to the butter and sauteed.

 Generally, I use ghee(clarified butter) when I make it at home, but butter also works well.

 For maximum flavor

 - Use aged Basmati rice if available.
-Long grain basmati rice is aromatic and enhances the flavour.
+Long grain basmati rice is aromatic and enhances the flavor.

 - Use a good quality Mild Curry Powder.
-Packed spices if left open for a long time lose the aroma.
+Packed spices lose the aroma if left open for a long time.
 So make sure to keep opened spice packets in an airtight container.

 - Saute Onion, garlic, and ginger until the aromatic, and raw smell is completely disappeared.

-- The most important step is to saute spices in onion, ginger, garlic mixture until aromatic.
-Cooking spices before adding liquid help to develop flavour.
+- The most important step is to saute spices in the onion, ginger, and garlic mixture until aromatic.
+Cooking spices before adding liquid help to develop flavor.

-I prefer to add carrot and peas to make this dish more wholesome.
+I prefer to add carrots and peas to make this dish more wholesome.

 How To Avoid Burn Notification in Instant Pot?

-Getting burn notice while cooking on instant pot is quite annoying, especially while you have a hungry family to feed.
+Getting burn notice while cooking on an instant pot is quite annoying, especially while you have a hungry family to feed.

-First of all, every time the pot is giving a burn notice doesn’t mean something has burned.
-It might be an indication that the bottom layer of the pot has some brown bits stuck.
+First, every time the pot is given a burn notice doesn’t mean something has burned.
+It might indicate that the bottom layer of the pot has some brown bits stuck.
 So it is very important to deglaze the pot to release any brown patches from the bottom.
 Like in the above recipe, Stock is added to deglaze the pot.